What happens if I want to end a foster placement?

 But those days do come.
 Not for every foster carer, and not often, but it does happen.
 This article is designed to answer a range of questions you might have, as a foster carer or prospective foster carer, about potentially ending a placement.

 READY TO TALK?
-If you’re in Croydon or South London and want to talk to someone about becoming a foster carer, get in touch.
+If you’re in London and want to talk to someone about becoming a foster carer, get in touch.

 Why do foster placements sometimes end?